pudasainimiraj/OpenAQDataPlatform/README.md

 # OpenAQDataPlatform
-ETL Data Processing and Models for database
+ETL Data Processing and Models for getting real time AirQualityData.
+At the moment only supports few countries like USA, Nepal.

+The data is fairly pulled from OpenAQ under fair use.
+Right now only have support for OpenAQ source.
+I am working on adding more source soon.

 # Air Quality Data Platform